weseek/growi/README.md

 ### WARNING

 Don't use `master` branch because it is unstable but use released tag version expect when you want to contribute the project.
+`master` branch is prepared for v1.6.
+See [here](https://github.com/crowi/crowi/wiki/Roadmaps-v1.6) to know further info.

 Dependencies